-output An output port that broadcasts a Boolean token: true if all input tokens are equal, or false if they are not.
+An output port that broadcasts a Boolean token: true if all input tokens are equal, or actor will generate an error.

-input A multiport that receives tokens of any type.
-The actor automatically resolves the input type; however, if all input channels cannot resolve to the same type (which would be the case if one input were a matrix and another an array, for example), the actor will generate an error.
+A multiport that receives tokens of any type.
+The actor automatically resolves the input type; however, if all input channels cannot resolve to the same type (which would be the case if one input were a matrix and another an array, for example), the